ava-labs/avalanchego/src/bin/README.md

 * `fwdctl get`: Get the code associated with a key in the database.
 * `fwdctl insert`: Insert a key/value pair into the generic key/value store.
 * `fwdctl delete`: Delete a key/value pair from the database.
-* `fwdctl root`: Get the root hash of the key/value trie
+* `fwdctl root`: Get the root hash of the key/value trie.
+* `fwdctl dump`: Dump the contents of the key/value store.

 ## Examples
 * fwdctl create